apache/cordova-docs/docs/en/edge/plugin_ref/spec.md

 * `arch`: Indicates that the `<SDKReference>` should only be included when building for the specified architecture.
   Supported values are `x86`, `x64` or `ARM`.

-* `target`: Indicates that the `<SDKReference>` should only be included when building for the specified target device type.
+* `device-target`: Indicates that the `<SDKReference>` should only be included when building for the specified target device type.
 Supported values are `win` (or `windows`), `phone` or `all`.

 * `versions`: Indicates that the `<SDKReference>` should only be included when building for versions that match the specified version